dssg/hitchhikers-guide/tech-tutorials/reproducible-software/README.md

     and you know you won't break the master branch, merge into master and delete the branch.
 - Write commit messages in such a way that your log is helpful [Git and Github](https://github.com/dssg/hitchhikers-guide/tree/master/tech-tutorials/git-and-github).
+- Periodically make a backup of your database.
 - Write unit tests/continuous integrations so you can catch bugs quickly, particularly when you are merging new features into master.
   [Testing](https://github.com/dssg/hitchhikers-guide/tree/master/tech-tutorials/test-test-test).